Credit Cards Travel Credit Cards

 • Public transportation

-With my upcoming trips, I expect to use up the full $300 credit within the first few months of card membership.
-I can simply use the card for these purchases and this benefit gets applied to my account as a statement credit.
-Between flight bookings, hotel stays, and ground transportation, it won't be hard to spend $300 on travel-related expenses.
-It's a simple way to offset a substantial portion of the annual fee without having to change my spending habits.
+With my upcoming trips, I would use up the full $300 credit within the first few months of card membership.
+I could simply use the card for these purchases, and this benefit would apply to my account as a statement credit.
+Between flight bookings, hotel stays, and ground transportation, it wouldn't be hard to spend $300 on travel-related expenses.
+It's a simple way to offset a substantial portion of the annual fee without having to change your spending habits.

 A generous welcome offer

-The Sapphire Reserve enables you to earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+The Sapphire Reserve enables you to earn 100,000 bonus points + $500 Chase Travel℠ promo credit after you spend $5,000 on purchases in the first 3 months from account opening.

-When redeemed through the Chase Travel Portal, those points are worth an impressive $900.
+When redeemed through the Chase Travel Portal, those points are worth an impressive up to $2,500.
 That's enough to cover a round-trip flight or a luxurious hotel stay.

 Lucrative rewards rates on travel and dining

 One of the standout features of the Sapphire Reserve is its impressive rewards rates.
-You'll earn a whopping 5X points on flights and 10X points on hotels and car rentals when you purchase travel through Chase Travel℠ immediately after the first $300 is spent on travel purchases annually; 3X points on other travel and dining & 1X points per dollar on all other purchases.
+You'll earn a whopping 8x points on all purchases through Chase Travel℠ (including The Edit℠), 4x points on flights and hotels booked direct, 3x points on dining worldwide & 1x points on all other purchases.

 That's a huge incentive to book your travel through Chase, as you're essentially getting a great return on your spending.